 General License 6C authorizes transactions related to 1) agricultural commodities, medicine, medical devices as well as replacement parts or related software updates; 2) the prevention, diagnosis or treatment of COVID-19; or 3) clinical trials and other medical research-related activities.
 In GL 6C, OFAC specifies that it does not authorize transactions prohibited by EO 14066, EO 14068 or EO 14071, except for transactions prohibited solely by the determination made pursuant to section 1(a)(ii) of EO 14071, “Prohibitions Related to Certain Accounting, Trust and Corporate Formation, and Management Consulting Services.
 GL 6C effectively replaces and supersedes GL 6B in its entirety.

-General License 54A authorizes certain transactions related to the purchase or receipt of debt or equity securities involving VEON Ltd. that would otherwise be prohibited by section 1(a)(i) of the EO 14071, if the debt or equity securities were issued prior to June 6, 2022.
-GL 54B extends these authorizations to debt or equity securities involving VEON Holdings BV.
+General License 54A authorizes certain transactions related to the purchase or receipt of debt or equity securities involving VEON Ltd. – transactions that would otherwise be prohibited by section 1(a)(i) of the EO 14071 – only if the debt or equity securities were issued prior to June 6, 2022.
+GL 54B extends these authorizations debt or equity securities involving VEON Holdings BV.
 GL 54B effectively replaces and supersedes GL 54 in its entirety.

-OFAC also updated FAQ 1055, which provides that the respective EOs do not prohibit US persons from lending funds to, or purchasing debt or equity interest in, entities located outside of Russia, provided that the funds are not specifically intended for new projects in Russia, or if the entity located outside of Russia derives less than 50 percent of its revenues from investments in Russia.
-The update offers guidance on how to determine from publicly available information whether the percentage of revenue from Russian investments is less than 50 percent.
-The update also includes examples of transactions that OFAC considers to be prohibited “new investment” under the respective EOs, and examples of transactions that would not be considered a “new investment.”
+OFAC also updated FAQ 1055, which provides that the respective EOs do not prohibit US persons from lending funds to or purchasing debt or equity interest in entities located outside of Russia, provided that the funds are not specifically intended for new projects in Russia or the entity located outside of Russia derives less than 50 percent of its revenues from investments in Russia.
+The update offers guidance on how to determine from publicly available information if the percentage of revenues from Russian investments is less than 50 percent.
+The update also includes examples of transactions that OFAC considers to be prohibited “new investment” under the respective EOs and examples of transactions that would not be considered a “new investment.”

 OFAC also made minor updates to FAQ 1059, which provides that the determinations made pursuant to EO 14071 on May 8, 2022 and September 15, 2022, do not prohibit US persons from providing services to persons located outside of Russia that are owned or controlled by persons in Russia, provided that the service is not provided to indirectly benefit a person located in Russia.
 The FAQ also provides examples of scenarios that would be prohibited under the determination as well as examples of scenarios that would permitted.